PaulAndreiMiguel/LinuxAssignment3/README.md

 ```
 curl <your-ip-address>
 ```
-Then you can go to your ip address to see the page.
+Now, your Debian 12 server on DigitalOcean is set up with a new user, SSH security measures, Nginx installed, and a sample website configured.
+You can access your website by navigating to your server's IP address in a web browser.